General Surgery procedures

 What is an incisional hernia repair?

-An incisional hernia repair is an operation performed to repair an incisional hernia i.e. a hernia that has developed at the site of a previous surgical incision in the abdominal wall.
+An incisional hernia repair is an operation performed to repair an incisional hernia, for example, a hernia that has developed at the site of a previous surgical incision in the abdominal wall.
+If you’ve developed an incisional hernia after a previous surgery, it is very important to seek treatment to avoid potential complications.

 When is an incisional hernia repair recommended?

 A hernia repair is usually advised if a hernia becomes symptomatic i.e. starts enlarging, causing discomfort, or generally interferes with the activities of daily living.
 Generally, it is better to repair hernias whilst they are still small.
-Sometimes hernias will not disappear on lying flat and they may have become ‘irreducible’.
-The inability to ‘reduce’ or push back the bulge into the abdomen usually means the hernia is ‘incarcerated’.
-When this happens, there is a risk of other serious complications such as obstruction or strangulation.
+Sometimes hernias will not disappear when you’re lying flat and may have become ‘irreducible’.
+The inability to ‘reduce’ or push back the bulge into the abdomen usually means the hernia is ‘incarcerated’ and when this happens, there is a risk of other serious complications such as obstruction or strangulation.
 Whilst this complication is relatively uncommon it does require emergency treatment.
-For small hernias that are not causing any symptoms a surgical repair may not be necessary.
+For small hernias that are not causing any symptoms, a surgical repair may not be necessary.
 All surgery carries the risk of complication so for some patients watchful waiting is advised.
 A hernia belt may be beneficial for some patients and these can provide additional support to the abdominal wall.
-The belt is worn over the hernia site to prevent it coming out.
+The hernia belt is worn over the hernia site to prevent it from coming out.
 These belts are usually made-to-measure by a specialised appliance fitter.

-Incisional hernia can vary in size from very small to very large and no single operation is suitable for all types of hernia.
-Your surgeon will discuss which is the best options for you.
+Incisional hernias can vary in size from very small to very large and no single operation is suitable for all types of hernia.
+Your general surgeon will discuss which is the best option for you.

-Most incisional hernias are repaired using a mesh.
-This provides for a stronger repair of the abdominal wall with a lower risk of a hernia recurrence.
-When patients arrive at the hospital, they will meet a nurse the anaesthetist and their surgeon.
-Incisional hernia repair is carried out under a general anaesthetic.
-In some cases (for small hernias) this can be done as a day case procedure for larger hernias patients may need to stay in hospital for one or more nights.
+Most incisional hernias are repaired using a mesh which provides for a stronger repair of the abdominal wall with a lower risk of a hernia recurrence.
+When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
+Incisional hernia surgery is carried out under a general anaesthetic.
+In some cases (for small hernias) this can be done as a day case procedure for larger hernias patients may need to stay in the hospital for one or more nights.

 Keyhole repair may be possible for some incisional hernias.
 Several small incisions are made in the abdominal wall through which a camera and small instruments are passed.
 The hernia is identified and pulled back into the abdomen.
 The defect in the abdominal muscles is then covered by a mesh that is held in place on the inside of the abdominal wall with tacks.
 This type of repair may be performed as a day case procedure.
 It may not be possible to carry out a keyhole procedure particularly if there are lots of adhesions and this type of repair may not be suitable for very large hernias.

-Sometimes bruising may occur around the wound(s) or a swelling develop beneath the wound(s).
-This is usually blood and/or tissue fluids which accumulates in the space where the hernia was.
+Sometimes bruising may occur around the wound(s) or a swelling develops beneath the wounds.
+This is usually blood and/or tissue fluids which accumulate in the space where the hernia was.
 The fluid will normally gradually resolve.

-Wound infections can occur after this type of surgery.
-When they do occur patients may need a course of antibiotics.
+Wound infections can occur after this type of hernia surgery and patients may need a course of antibiotics to clear the infection.
 This is particularly important if a mesh has been used.
 With bad infections sometimes a re- operation is required, and the mesh may need to be removed.

-You should contact your doctor if after the operation you develop any of the following:
+You should contact your doctor if after a hernia operation, you develop any of the following:

 In cases of large hernias, particularly when a mesh has been used, a collection of fluid can collect in the space once occupied by the hernia.
 This is known as a seroma.
 Small seromas can safely be left alone, and many will disappear completely over time.
 Larger or tense collections may need to be drained off with a needle.

-After open procedures some patients might experience some numbness or a slightly odd sensation in the skin around the scar.
+After open procedures, some patients might experience some numbness or a slightly odd sensation in the skin around the scar.
 This happens when a nerve is bruised or damaged during the procedure.
-In many cases the numbness will improve over period of time.
+In many cases, the numbness will improve over a period of time.

 A few patients may develop a recurrence of the hernia.
 Recurrences are far less common these days with the use of mesh, but recurrent hernias do happen.
 The surgeon will discuss potential risks with you before the operation.